Balance is something most of us take for granted until it feels off. But what actually lets you stand, walk, turn, and recover from a stumble?

 Conclusion: The Path Forward

 Ready to start your balance journey?
-Start with one small, safety-first habit today (2 minutes near a counter), then build from there.
+Start with one small, safety-first habit today: two minutes near a counter, then build from there.